 Crossing off schools you can’t visit

 Don’t just scratch a school off your list if you can’t make a college tour.
-Yes, they are important, and you should try to get yourself there.
+Yes, campus visits are important, and you should try to get yourself there.
 But many universities now have virtual online tours, which can take you around the campus.
 If you check the college’s website there may even be videos that can help you determine if the school is the right choice for you.
 And you might be able to get a travel voucher or other help in getting to know the campus better.
 Just ask the admission office!

 Not following the school on social media